LMeynent/mnist-explanation/README.md

  - Use sum-pooling layers abundantly, and prefer them to other types of pooling layers
  - In the linear layers (convolution and fully-connected), constrain biases to be zero or negative

-As such, I am using a very simple CNN: 2 convolutional layers with associated average-pooling layers followed by 3 fully-connected layers, using the RELU activation function.
+As such, I am using a very simple CNN: 2 convolutional layers with associated average-pooling layers followed by 3 fully-connected layers, using the Leaky RELU activation function.
 I use the Adam optimiser (using PyTorch default values) together with the Categorical Cross-Entropy loss function, over 10 epochs.

 With 98.89% accuracy over the test set, the result is judged satisfactory enough to be used in the explanation framework.